-Stafford Hall has an in-house clinical team who support the children's mental health issues, this comprises of; Child Psychiatrist, Clinical and Forensic Psychologist, Educational Psychologist, Occupational Therapist and Speech and Language therapist.
-The psychologists and psychiatrist support the updating of the child's health plan.
+Stafford Hall has an in-house clinical team who support the children's mental health issues, this comprises of, Child Psychiatrist, Clinical and Forensic Psychologist, Educational Psychologist, Occupational Therapist and Speech and Language Therapist.
+The Psychologists and Psychiatrist support the updating of the child's health plan.
 They attend monthly MDT and hold formulation sessions with the child.
-The clinical team work direct with the child or in-directly with the child, by advising and supporting the staff team in delivery of theory or practice in line with the child's health plan and psychological formulation.
+The clinical team work directly with the child or in-directly with the child, by advising and supporting the staff team in delivery of theory or practice in line with the child's health plan and psychological formulation.